Mark Warner Spoke to CBC News About President Trump’s Attack on Canadian Dairy Tariff-Rate Quotas

-Mark Warner was featured on the CBC News Weekend Business Panel talking about possible strategies for Canada to respond to President-elect Trump’s threatened tariffs on Canadian exports and the break down in negotiations have between Canada Post and the Canadian Union of Postal Workers (CUPW) for the first time since the countrywide strike began.
-(November 30, 2024) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
+Mark Warner was featured in a CBC News story about the risks of confusing the substance of President Trump’s attacks on Canadian dairy tariff-rate quotas (agreed to by many Canadian trading partners) with his style and tone which are really what distinguish him from his predecessors.
+(March 22, 2025) Mr. Warner is a Canadian and U.S. lawyer who has practiced in Toronto, Washington, D.C., New York and Brussels.
 Mark also previously worked on trade and competition issues as counsel in the OECD Trade Directorate where he participated in the negotiations of the Multilateral Agreement on Investment and represented the OECD at meetings of the WTO Working Group on Trade and Competition Policy and the Working Group on Trade and Investment.
+Mark has worked on merger notifications and trade issues involving dairy and poultry cooperatives.

 As Legal Director of the Ontario Ministry of Economic Development & Trade, Mark led Ontario’s legal team for the negotiation of the Canada-U.S. Agreement on Government Procurement, advised on trade disputes (including the Green Energy Act and softwood lumber) and various NAFTA Chapter 11 investor-state arbitration matters.
 He also led the Ontario’s legal team for the insolvency / restructuring of General Motors and Chrysler, and various grant and loan agreements to leading automotive and automotive parts companies, including to electric car battery manufacturer, Electrovaya and a Better Place demonstration centre and electric vehicle charging station network, and more recently has assisted with an electrical vehicle battery manufacturing contractual dispute.